sjbylo/aba/README.md

 make save
 ```

 - This will pull the images from the Internet and save them to the local directory "mirror/save".
-Make sure there is enough disk space (30+ GB) here!
+Make sure there is enough disk space (30+ GB or much more for Operators) here!

 Then, copy the whole aba/ directory and sub-directories to your internal bastion host in your private subnet, e.g. via a thumb drive.